 Mirrors are a decorative and practical staple for every interior; they can make spaces feel larger, reflect light, duplicate views, amplify atmosphere and add interest whilst still fulfilling their function.
-It should therefore come as no surprise that there are eight different modern mirrors in our own collection!
+It should therefore come as no surprise that there are ten different modern mirrors in our own collection!

 Like art, mirrors are also a very personal choice that reflect the style and personality of the owner.
 Use our handy guide to find a mirror that is right for your space: